Sweet Emotion: Music video

 The video for the re-released version is based on a phone sex conversation.
 The video, directed by Marty Callner, shows a young man under his covers with a magazine which is advertising a phone sex line.
 The young man, who says he is a 26-year-old attorney, and the phone sex operator talk about each other for a while, until it goes into a shot of the band performing in a basement (this portion of the video was actually recorded in an old warehouse in the Charlestown Navy Yard, which substituted as the band's old apartment on 1325 Commonwealth Avenue in Boston).
 It switches back-and-forth between Aerosmith performing "Sweet Emotion" and the phone conversation.
-At the very end, both the phone sex operator and the young man are shown to be very different from each other's perceptions; she is an overweight older woman with a baby living in a run down house, and he is a teenage boy.
+At the very end, both the phone sex operator and the young man are shown to be very different from each other's perceptions; she is an overweight older woman with a baby living in a rundown house, and he is a teenage boy.
 Throughout most of the video, Perry is playing a Gibson Les Paul but plays the solo on a Fender Stratocaster.

 The video is also a homage to the 1983 film Risky Business, in that the opening scenes of the young man talking to the woman are almost identical to the scenes in the film of Tom Cruise's character talking on the phone to the call girl.